Byongho96/TIL/Vue/01_Vue_Basics_with_CDN.md

 - The elements of the 'methods' attribute act like instance methods.
 - <mark>Methods must not be declared as arrwo function!</mark> If then `this` in the mehtod whill indicates window, but not vueInstance.
+- As a matter of fact, all the fucntions in the methods exists right under the vue instance, so **`this` in the methods indicates the vue instance.**

 ### 2.2.5. **watch**